Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 HANDS

-- The hands I had to draw (I drew in Krita) and I used Google images to help me.
+- The hands I had to draw (I drew on Krita) and I used Google images to help me.
 I couldn't find images of hands in the formats I wanted with a transparent background to use on the site.
 - If I had more time I would like to improve the appearance of the hands and the site in general as it is very simple in my opinion.

 MAKE YOUR CHOICE: